lihengl/blog-web/README.md

 ## References

-The design philosophy is heavily inspired by studies on following materials:
+The project's philosophy of architecture is heavily inspired by studies on following materials:

 - [Rendering React Components on the Server](http://www.crmarsh.com/react-ssr/) for deep understanding how React renders
 - [Live React: Hot Reloading with Time Travel](https://youtu.be/xsSnOQynTHs) for the *(state, action) -> state* concept